mobius-network/mobius-client-ruby/README.md

 end
 ```

-2. User's side.
+2. User side.

-Normally, Mobius Wallet will request challenge, validate it and obtain access token.
+Normally, Mobius Wallet will request challenge, validate it, obtain access token and pass it to the application.
 For development purposes you have two options: use `mobius-cli` or make your own script.

 ```
   $ mobius-cli auth token http://localhost:4567/auth SA2VTRSZPZ5FIC.....I4QD7LBWUUIK GCWYXW7RXJ5.....SV4AK32ECXFJ